Without a doubt: the most important photo artists in the world

 Regardless of whether it is "just the pure photographic illustration" or whether photography played a role as one of several media when creating a work of art.

-The art of photography, at the main sheer times of Bernd and Hilla Becher (approx. 1960 to 2000), still urgently needed lighthouse artists and advocates (and today, where the signs of freedom restriction are, she will probably soon need it again).
+The art of photography at the main peculiarities of Bernd and Hilla Becher (approx. 1960 to 2000) still urgently needed lighthouse artists and advocates (and today, where the signs are on freedom restriction, it will probably soon need it again).

 In order to participate with noticeable influence, to give photography a decisive thrust in the direction of "acceptance as art", Bernd and Hilla Becher had to become influential people and photography artists.
 In their time a huge project, not unclear to tackle it in pairs: